dam4rus/msoffice-pptx-rs/README.md

 # msoffice-pptx-rs

-A library to serialize pptx files in Rust.
+A library to deserialize pptx files in Rust.

 ## Overview
-msoffice-pptx-rs is a low level serializer for Microsoft's OfficeOpen XML pptx file format.
+msoffice-pptx-rs is a low level deserializer for Microsoft's OfficeOpen XML pptx file format.
 It's still WIP, so except API breaking changes.
 Expect a more detailed documentation later.

 ## Simple usage